The involvement of certain devices, drugs, or surgical procedures in males and females to prevent conception is known as Birth Control.

 Birth control measures are taken by various devices and procedures that help in preventing conception.
 Among the several methods, only a few are reliable, and the effectiveness depends upon the usage of the methods and their reliability.

-Birth control techniques are opted for, when someone had an unexpected pregnancy or any other issue which makes them delay the pregnancy.
+Birth control techniques are opted for when someone has an unexpected pregnancy or any other issue which makes them delay the pregnancy.

 Some of the most used methods for birth control are as follows.